 Now you’ve got your user behaviour checklist in order, it’s time to map out a feature list to help you narrow down your options.

 Example: Rod Stryker

 World-renowned yoga instructor Rod Stryker wanted to make his teachings more accessible, especially to those who were scattered around the world.
 The obvious way to do that was to offer training sessions online.
 For that, he needed a platform which supported livestreaming, combined with the freedom and flexibility of being mobile-ready.
-With the help of Disciple Media’s white-label community software, he launched the Sanctuary app and monetised his valuable content while reaching a huge global audience.
+With the help of Disciple Media’s white-label group software, he launched the Sanctuary app and monetised his valuable content while reaching a huge global audience.

 #5.
 Give your best options a test run

 Testing software takes time and patience.
 Without enough prep work, you can end up wasting hours of your precious time testing solutions that end up being a complete waste of time.
 The last thing you want to do is to spend weeks giving a platform a test drive only to realise it’s missing a critical function that you really need.

 As with any new software rollout, it’s important to test in phases.

 At Disciple, we’re always happy to offer a free consultation call and go through a demo to help you determine whether we’re a good fit for your business.